Careers

 Student Assistant and Federal Work-Study student appointments are temporary.
 Students are paid on an hourly basis for actual hours worked.
 These appointments may be ended by notification to the student that he/she will no longer be scheduled to work.
 Termination may be made due to lack of work, lack of funds, or poor performance.
 Student employees do not earn vacation, sick leave, or holiday pay.
 Jury duty is not compensated and they are not covered by unemployment insurance.
 Student employees are, however, covered by workers' compensation.

 Remember, it is important to track or note both positive performance by a Student employee and areas of concern.
 Providing students with specific feedback on a regular basis allows them the opportunity to realize and further grow their strengths, and/or to address and change any weaknesses.
 Regularly scheduled feedback will strengthen the student's connection to their work experience and prepare them for employment beyond their time at CSUN.
-Documenting performance will provide you with the information you need to make decisions regarding continued employment, wage increases, or separation.
+Documenting performance will provide the department with the information needed to make decisions regarding continued employment, wage increases, or separation.

 The following are some important tips and information regarding SOLAR: